designstem/projects/colorblindness/index-06-calculator.md

 1. Have a look at the famous calculator Dieter Rams designed for BRAUN.
 Compare his solution to yours.
 What is different?
 2. Did he do a good job regarding accessibility for color vision deficient people?
 Explain your opinion!
-3. What should he have done different?
+3. What should he have done differently?

 <f-notes>